AlvinFern/Employee-Attrition-Dashboard-for-HR-Department/README.md

 The repository contains two files.

-One file contains the Tableau Dashboard of the Employee-Attrition and the other file contains a report that includes findings, trends and written analysis with screenshots
+One file contains the Tableau Dashboard of the Employee-Attrition and the other file contains a report that includes findings, trends and written analysis with screenshots.